arvinsingh/engineering-courseworks/README.md

 # b_tech
-Programs that I wrote in my Engineering classes.
+Some of the programs that I wrote in my Engineering classes.